Skip to content

 Where can I find the application?

-If you are interested in applying for the REDF Accelerator please contact our team at connect@redf.org to learn more.
+If you are interested in applying for the REDF Accelerator, please start here by completing the interest form.
+Contact our team at connect@redf.org to learn more or if you have any questions.

 When do applications for the Accelerator program open and close?

-• The REDF Accelerator application is open all year.
-The REDF Accelerator reviews applications on a rolling basis to fill our two cohorts per year.
+• The REDF Accelerator reviews applications on a rolling basis to fill our upcoming cohorts.

 How can I learn more about the program?